ethereum/devp2p/caps/snap.md

 - `rootHash`: Root hash of the account trie to serve
 - `accountHashes`: Account hashes of the storage tries to serve
 - `startingHash`: Storage slot hash of the first to retrieve
+- `limitHash`: Storage slot hash after which to stop serving
 - `responseBytes`: Soft limit at which to stop returning data

 Notes: